drewpayment/gh-memory-bank/README.md

 The system is intended to be used with GitHub Copilot Chat's custom modes.
 The user interacts with the AI, and the AI follows the instructions and workflows defined in the `.chatmode.md` files.

 1.  **Initialization (VAN Mode):** A new task begins in VAN mode, where the project brief and task complexity are established.
+2.  **Product Requirements (PM Mode):** When needed, this mode creates comprehensive Product Requirements Documents (PRDs) through structured questioning, ensuring clear feature definition before planning begins.
-2.  **Planning (PLAN Mode):** Based on the task's complexity, a detailed implementation plan is created.
+3.  **Planning (PLAN Mode):** Based on the task's complexity, a detailed implementation plan is created.
 Components requiring significant design work are flagged for a "Creative Phase."
-3.  **Creative Design (CREATIVE Mode):** If needed, this mode is used to explore design options (architecture, algorithms, UI/UX) for flagged components.
+4.  **Creative Design (CREATIVE Mode):** If needed, this mode is used to explore design options (architecture, algorithms, UI/UX) for flagged components.
-4.  **Implementation (IMPLEMENT Mode):** Code changes are made according to the plan and any creative design decisions.
+5.  **Implementation (IMPLEMENT Mode):** Code changes are made according to the plan and any creative design decisions.
-5.  **Reflection and Archiving (REFLECT+ARCHIVE Mode):** After implementation, the work is reviewed, lessons are learned, and all relevant documentation is archived.
+6.  **Reflection and Archiving (REFLECT+ARCHIVE Mode):** After implementation, the work is reviewed, lessons are learned, and all relevant documentation is archived.
 The Memory Bank is updated to reflect the completed task.

 ## Getting Started